lupyuen/lupyuen.github.io/src/touch2.md

 NuttX Apps will call these Touch Panel Operations through the POSIX Standard Functions __`open()`__, __`close()`__, __`read()`__ and __`poll()`__.

-(Later we'll see how LVGL Apps do this)

 _How do we start the Touch Panel Driver?_

 This is how we __start the Touch Panel Driver__ when NuttX boots: [pinephone_bringup.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/touch2/boards/arm64/a64/pinephone/src/pinephone_bringup.c#L197-L204)